WhitewaterFoundry/Pengwin/README.md

 ## Requirements

-Windows 10 1803 (Build 17134)
+- Windows 10 1803 (Build 17134)
+- Minimum 250 MB Disk Space
-Windows Subsystem for Linux Enabled
+- Windows Subsystem for Linux Enabled

 To enable Windows Subsystem for Linux open PowerShell as Administrator and run: